SchlossLab/severe-CDI/paper/paper-gfm.md

 having near-zero variance.
 The presence of *Pseudomonas* was thus informative in a small number of patient samples, but not in others, and these samples were lost in the intersection dataset.
-Overall the abundance data are patchy, as these patients were likely all on antibiotics for unrelated infections prior to CDI onset.
+Overall the abundance data are patchy, as these patients were likely all taking antibiotics for unrelated infections prior to CDI onset.
 A limitation of permutation importance is that the contribution of each feature is considered in isolation, but members of microbial communities interact